 Nineteenth century directories exhibit a bias towards the gentry and higher-status trades and traders simply because they listed those sections of society that supplied potential customers for their information.
 In this respect they provide a unique insight into social gradations and the socio-economic structure of a community, especially when used in conjunction with the census although this presents a problem in terms of the sheer volume of data available for large urban centres.

 It is intended to use the 1911 Slater's Royal National Commercial Directory of Scotland ...
-(Royal National Directory of Scotland) in conjunction with the census, the Inland Revenue Survey and the Ordnance Survey Field Books and maps to better understand the geography of Victorian Rosemarkie.
-We will investigate the physical structure of the village and land use.
-Using the Directory and census we will look at the spatial sorting of the population, inward migration, the impact of occupational variations and from the IRS we should be able to glean details of housing conditions and sanitation to discover what it was really like to live in a Victorian village on the Black Isle.
+(Royal National Directory of Scotland) in conjunction with the census, the Inland Revenue Survey and the Ordnance Survey Field Books and maps to better understand the geography and social structure of Edwardian Rosemarkie.